mafredri/asustor-libcec/README.md

 ![](https://raw.githubusercontent.com/mafredri/libcec-apkg/master/source/CONTROL/icon.png)

 This is a package providing libcec functionality on ASUSTOR ADM.
+By default, ADM does not ship with the cdc-acm kernel module which is required for libCEC.
+For this reason it has been included in this package and is automatically loaded on startup.

 ## Instructions